 M4H would not be able to function if it wasn’t for the kindness of strangers wanting to help and provide what they can.
 The majority of our model kits, tools and supplies are donated by the general public who regard model making to be therapeutic and curative.
 Individuals and companies raise money for us by taking part in large sponsor events and fundraising at model making exhibitions.
 M4H recover GiftAid from eligible monetary donations.
 Any funds raised go straight to the furthering of our charitable aims as M4H is entirely ran by unpaid volunteers.

-- Action evidence based research trial into model making
+- Action valid and robust evidence-based research into model making.

-- Establish a practical skills course for new careers in model making.
+- Establish a pathway for new careers in model making.

-- Increase footprint in Scotland and with the Emergency Services.
+- Increase footprint in Scotland and with the Emergency Services across the UK.